Randwick's Response to Climate Change

 - bring back a report to Council to examine how council plans, policies and works programs can address the climate emergency, and ensure this is embedded into future council strategic plans.

 For more information about Climate Emergency Declarations, visit ClimateEmergencyDeclaration.org

 6. 100% Renewable Energy Roadmap (2020)

 In 2020, Council's Renewable Energy Roadmap will be completed to establish how best we can meet our net-zero carbon and renewable energy targets.
 This roadmap prioritises and costs the pathways that Council can take in the coming decade to achieve its 2030 targets.

 Renewable Energy Power Purchase Agreement

 From 1 July 2019, Randwick is purchasing 20% of its electricity from the Moree Solar Farm.
 This agreement was negotiated via SSROC (South Sydney Regional Organisation of Councils).
 Council is able to increase this level of renewable energy every few years.

 This renewable energy power purchase agreement (PPA) reduces Council's emissions by approximately 2,000 tonnes of CO2-e every year.

-Randwick Council has installed rooftop solar on 13 of its sites, with a total installed solar capacity of 192 kW.
-Want to find out how they are performing?
-Check out our live monitoring!
+Randwick Council has installed rooftop solar on 15 of its sites, with a total installed solar capacity of 210 kW.

 If you’re interested in how solar is installed, check out this time-lapse footage filmed during our 4-week solar installation at Lionel Bowen Library.